-Terence A O'Brian - NMA B.Mech.
+Terence O'Brian - NMA B.Mech.
 Eng.
 (Hons) MBA

 Terry joined the Board as an Associate Director in 2002, before becoming a full Director in 2008.
-He is currently a member of the Risk Committee and was previously a member of the Audit Committee.
+He was a member of the Risk Committee and was previously a member of the Audit Committee.
+Terry retired from the Board in February 2021.

-Terry retired from Ford Motor Company in mid 2006 after over 35 years in mid / upper management mainly in the Geelong Manufacturing complex and including nearly 2 years in Ford assignments overseas.
-Terry developed the Engine and Chassis ISO9000 procedural system and the real time Geelong Manufacturing IT system.
+Terry retired from Ford Motor Company in mid-2006 after over 35 years in mid / upper management mainly in the Geelong Manufacturing complex and including nearly 2 years in Ford assignments overseas.
+Terry developed the Engine and Chassis ISO9000 and QS9000 Quality procedural systems and the real time Geelong Manufacturing IT system.

-Terry is an active volunteer member of the CFA.
+Terry is an active volunteer fire-fighter and training officer of his local CFA brigade, and Secretary of District 6 VFBV.
 He was awarded the National Medal of Australia in 2014 for diligent CFA service and was made a Life Member in 2017.
+He is also Chairperson of Mercy Christian Children's Mission International that operates an orphanage in Kenya where he was born.

-Terry and his wife Helen currently live near Colac, where he handles the registrations and finances for Marlene's School of Dance Colac (family business).
-He is also a Board Member of Mercy Christian Children's Mission International.
+Terry and his wife Helen currently live near Colac.
 He and Helen enjoy caravanning especially in far north-west Queensland.
-Their four children and 6 grand-children are Geelong / South West Victoria based.
+Three of their four children and his four grand-children are Geelong / Colac based.